Building a UK Weather Platform with SvelteKit — Developer’s Journey

 date: string;

-windSpeed: number; // mean wind speed in km/h
+windSpeed: number; // km/h

-windDirection: number; // wind direction in degrees
+windDirection: number; // degrees

-windGusts: number; // maximum wind gusts in km/h
+windGusts: number; // km/h

 }